-According to a research conducted by Infusionsoft, most small business owners are using social media content in order to generating more sales.
+According to research conducted by Infusionsoft, most small business owners are using social media content in order to generate more sales.
 And 3/4 of respondents said Facebook is an integral part of their social media marketing strategy.

 Even though small business digital marketing may look difficult or complicated in the start, it’s far from it.
 However, if you still need help creating and implementing a small business digital marketing plan, you can always get in touch with our team at LYFE Marketing.